luzpm1102/react-code-challenge/README.md

 1. Current state must persist on window reload
 2. The user can change the number of pokemon to be displayed in the list

+**Note:**
+For this project you'll need to create a firebase project, feel free to leave or remove the firebase project credentials, it's up to you.
+If you leave them for make us life easy, we'll remind you to delete the project once we reviewed it.

 ---

 ### 3. SQL exercise (optional)